cdasa/be-take-home/README.md

 ## Fuse take home challenge

-The goal of this challenge is to create a back-end service that allows users to list ( in general, and their stocks ) and buy stocks.
-The service should connect to a vendor ( fake vendor made by fuse) that provides mocked stock data.
-At the end of every day, the service should generate a report of the transactions that happened that day including the failed transactions and send it by email.
+The goal of this challenge is to develop a back-end service for stock trading operations.
+The service should integrate with a mock vendor API (provided by Fuse) to:

+1. List available stocks and user portfolios
+2. Execute stock purchase transactions
+3. Generate and email daily reports including successful and failed transactions

 ## Requirements